dxw/playbook/src/staff-handbook/talking-about-what-we-do/index.md

 - the wider team
 - our culture

-This helps to raise awareness of dxw and its work and helps to support our growth.
+This helps to:

+- raise our profile with clients we want to work with
+- reinforce what’s unique about us
+- show our leadership, work and expertise across the sector
+- promote dxw as an employer